sieteunoseis/sipp/README.md

 Single call is made.

-Audio is played from a pcap file.
+Audio is played from a pcap file for 90 seconds, before the call is terminated.

 Example shows a single call being made to DEST_IP with the destination number of DEST_NUMBER and the From header set to FROM_NUMBER.
+The DOCKER_HOST_IP is the IP address of the Docker host.

 Scenario options for g711a, g711u and g722 are included.